 Get Off the Beaten Path

 If you’re looking for a more intimate experience with the lake and its inhabitants, we would definitely recommend visiting the communities on the Capachica peninsula.
-This can be combined with the much less visited floating reed islands of Uros Titino.
+This can be combined with the less visited floating reed islands of Uros Titino.
 The programs are private and come in several versions, like more active kayak programs or those that combine the Capachica peninsula with the Amantaní island.

-Speaking of kayak, did you know that you can also row Lake Titicaca in a Polynesian canoe?
+Speaking of kayaks, did you know that you can also row Lake Titicaca in a Polynesian canoe?
 It’s a unique way to get up close and personal with the lake and its flora and fauna.